-RECOMMENDED to Council that:-
+RESOLVED that:-

-- 1. No Councillor receives more than one SRA from the Council, with the exception of Mayoral Allowances, and that where a Councillor occupies two or more qualifying positions, then only the higher / highest allowance is paid; and that - 2.
+- 1. No Councillor receives more than one SRA from the Council, including Mayoral Allowances, and that where a Councillor occupies two or more qualifying positions, then only the higher/highest allowance is paid; and that - 2.
 This revision to the Members' Allowances Scheme takes effect from 2014/15.